 On January 4, our planet Earth reaches its closest point to the sun for all of 2018 at 5:35 Universal Time (UTC) (on January 2 at 11:35 p.m.
 CST in the central United States).
 This is Earth’s perihelion.

 Earth is closest to the sun every year in early January, when it’s winter for the Northern Hemisphere.
 We’re farthest away from the sun in early July, during our Northern Hemisphere summer.

-Earth is about 5 million kilometers – or 3 million miles – closer to the sun in early January than it is in early July.
+Earth is about 3 million miles (5 million km) closer to the sun in early January than it is in early July.
 That’s not a huge change in distance.
 It’s not enough of a change to cause the seasons on Earth.

 On January 3, 2018, Earth at its closest point swings to within 91,401,981 miles (147,097,229 km) of the sun.
 That’s in contrast to six months from now, when the Earth reaches aphelion – its most distant point – on July 6, 2018.
 Then we’ll be 94,498,834 miles (152,081,132 km) from the sun.

-Despite what many may think, Earth’s distance from the sun isn’t what causes the seasons.
-On Earth, because our orbit is so close to being circular, it’s mostly the tilt of our world’s axis that creates winter and summer.
+So you see there’s not a huge amount of difference between perihelion and aphelion.
+Earth’s orbit is very nearly circular.
+It’s not our distance from the sun, but the tilt of our world’s axis that creates winter and summer.
 In winter, your part of Earth is tilted away from the sun.
 In summer, your part of Earth is tilted toward the sun.
 The day of maximum tilt toward or away from the sun is the December or June solstice.